 Don’t worry about writers block

 I’ve heard people say that there’s no such thing as writers block.
-I’m not totally convinced by this but what I do know is that as writers we have periods where we feel more inspired and have more ideas than at other times.
+I’m not totally convinced by this.
+What I do know is that as writers we have periods where we feel more inspired and have more ideas than at other times.

 I’ve realised that when I don’t feel inspired or don’t have any great thoughts I shouldn’t beat myself up about it – it’s part of the writing process.
-Write down anything that comes into your head even if you don’t think it’s that great, it may still prove to be useful.
+Write down anything that comes into your head even if you don’t think it’s great.
+It may still prove to be useful.
 Have a read of something about the topic, even if you’ve read it before.
 I’ve realised you need to have the confidence to know that ideas will come – just be patient.

 Social media is a great resource for ideas